Australian Tennis Great Cooper Dies At 83 - UrduPoint

 Australian Tennis Great Cooper Dies At 83

-Eight-time Grand Slam-winning tennis player Ashley Cooper has died aged 83, Tennis Australia announced Friday
+Eight-time Grand Slam tournament winner Ashley Cooper has died aged 83, Tennis Australia announced Friday, with Rod Laver hailing him as a "wonderful champion".

-Sydney, (APP - UrduPoint / Pakistan Point News - 22nd May, 2020 ) :Eight-time Grand Slam-winning tennis player Ashley Cooper has died aged 83, Tennis Australia announced Friday.
+Sydney, (APP - UrduPoint / Pakistan Point News - 22nd May, 2020 ) :Eight-time Grand Slam tournament winner Ashley Cooper has died aged 83, Tennis Australia announced Friday, with Rod Laver hailing him as a "wonderful champion".

-The former Australian, Wimbledon and US singles titleholder, was part of the golden era of Australian men's tennis in the 1950s, winning four Grand Slams singles titles and four in doubles.
+The former Australian, Wimbledon and US singles titleholder, was part of the golden era of Australian men's tennis in the 1950s, winning four major singles titles and four in doubles.

-Competing against fellow Australian greats Rod Laver, Lew Hoad, Ken Rosewall and Neale Fraser, Cooper won three of those singles Slams in 1958, when he triumphed at Wimbledon and the Australian and USA championships.
+Competing against fellow Australian greats Laver, Lew Hoad, Ken Rosewall and Neale Fraser, Cooper won three of those singles titles in 1958, when he triumphed at Wimbledon and the Australian and USA championships.

 Tennis Australia said Cooper would be remembered as "a giant of the game both as a brilliant player and an astute administrator."
 "Ashley was also the most humble of champions and a great family man," said Tennis Australia CEO Craig Tiley.